6 Ways to reduce maintenance costs on your public toilet buildings

 Some sealing finishes can also be made to look deliberately “speckled”, which reduces the prominence of dirt and scuff marks in between cleaning.
 This can also help you reduce maintenance frequency.

-Frames and walls
+Toilet Frames and Walls Maintenance

 For the frame, steel (especially if galvanised) will better resist corrosion, particularly in coastal areas where the facility will be regularly exposed to salt spray..